Revxrsal/desktop-app-blocker-api/README.md

 **Desktop App Blocker API** is a utility Rust crate for performing cross-platform "app blocking".
 Useful for productivity applications or productivity software.

+This is a project I have built for my personal use.
+Therefore, I am being slightly selfish and putting more emphasis on the features that *I* need, even if that meant ignoring the greater good. 🍕

 ## Features

 - Support for Windows and macOS